Getting Started with Community Detection in Graphs and Networks

 Next, we will proceed with computing scores for the edges.
 Here we will move in the backward direction, from node F to node A:

 We first compute the score for the edges FC and FE.
-As you can see, the edge score for edge FC is the ratio of the node scores of C and F, i.e. 1/3 or 0.33.
+The edge score for edge FC is the ratio of the node scores of C and F, i.e. 1/3 or 0.33.
 Similarly, for FE the edge score is 2/3.

 Now we have to calculate the edge score for the edges CB, EB, and ED.
 According to the Girvan-Newman algorithm, from this level onwards, every node will have a default value of 1 and the edge scores computed in the previous step will be added to this value.